Voice Search Optimization: How to Improve Your Visibility in 2026

 • Structured data is essential: LocalBusiness, FAQ schema, opening hours markup for voice assistants

-• Mobile speed is mandatory: Voice search happens on mobile, fast loading time and clear CTAs are crucial
+• Mobile Speed is Essential: Voice search occurs on mobile, making fast loading times and clear CTAs crucial.

-• Use natural language: Write like people talk, short sentences, informal tone where appropriate
+• Use Natural Language: Write as people speak, using short sentences and an informal tone where appropriate.

-The numbers don't lie.
-According to Think with Google, 27% of the global online population actively uses voice search on mobile devices, and this percentage is growing year after year.
-For marketers, this means a new opportunity to be found, but also a different approach to SEO strategies.
+The figures speak for themselves.
+According to Think with Google, 27% of the global online population actively uses voice search on mobile devices, and this percentage grows year after year.
+For marketers, this presents a new opportunity to be found, but also requires a different approach to SEO strategies.

-Where people normally type "marketing agency Antwerp", they say to their phone: "What is the best online marketing agency in Antwerp?"
-This shift from short keywords to complete sentences requires a different content approach.
+Where people typically type "marketing agency Antwerp," they ask their phone: "What is the best online marketing agency in Antwerp?"
+This shift from short keywords to full sentences demands a different content approach.

-More than 50% of adults use voice search daily, and 20% of all mobile searches are done via voice.
+More than 50% of adults use voice search daily, and 20% of all mobile searches are done by voice.

 — Google Search Team

 With voice search, the assistant usually reads out one answer.
-So your goal is not just to be in the top 10, but to become the specific answer that is read out.
+Your goal is therefore not just to rank in the top 10, but to become the specific answer that is read aloud.
 This makes featured snippets and position zero crucial.

 Structure your content around frequently asked questions that your target audience has.
-Start paragraphs with questions and provide a clear, complete answer directly below.
-This approach is perfectly in line with AI-driven content strategies.
+Start paragraphs with question sentences and immediately provide a clear, complete answer below them.
+This approach aligns perfectly with AI-driven content strategies.

 Example: